zrlxkai/FoodCounsel/README.md

 ## Rpubs
 - To see the slide presentation just click the link:
 [RPubs Slides](https://rpubs.com/RafidIkhwan/FC)
-- To see the Codeine RShiny app just click the link:
+- To see the Food Counsel RShiny app just click the link:
 [Food Counsel App](https://azrulhaikal.shinyapps.io/Food_Counsel/)

 ### Resources